piocalderon/piocalderon.github.io/_pages/about.md

 I am interested in projects that involve **Text Analytics**, **Geospatial Analysis**, **Computational Social Science**, and **Data Visualization**.
 I am always looking for ways to improve my skills in these areas, and I suppose writing about these topics reinforces the learning process.

-In terms of tools, I work mostly in **Python** for the full-stack data science process: data wrangling, data viz, model building, and API development.
+In terms of tools, I work mostly in **Python** for full-stack data science: data wrangling, data viz, model building, and API development.
 On the side, I'm also learning a bit of **JavaScript** and **D3.js** for interactive visualizations.
+Check out the [Data](https://piocalderon.github.io/data) and [Travel](https://piocalderon.github.io/travel/) tabs to see some (... best viewed on desktop).

-Aside from data science, I am also interested in **exploring new places**.
+Aside from data science, I am also interested in **exploring new places** and **playing video games**.

 My last adventure was a two-month digital nomad trip through Chiang Mai, India and Bali.
 I'm on a mission to travel the 🌍.
 I'll write about my adventures when I have the time.

-This blog is best viewed on a PC because of D3!

 [![](/images/varanasi.jpg)](https://piocalderon.github.io/varanasi)
 *Ghats of Varanasi, captured during my trip to India.
 Feb 2020.*